shivam424201/shivampatil.github.io/README.md

-Thia websites is for only shortcuts of popular websites
+Thia website is for only shortcuts of popular websites